Notes from RSPB Conwy

 trying to find a curlew in a haystack

 I got lucky.
-I’d not even made it back into the village when I came across two women walking down the hill.
+I’d not even made it back into the village when I came across two locals walking down the hill.
 We started talking, as you do in rural areas when there’s virtually nobody else around.
 It turned out that one of them, Iona, had grown up on the farm she now runs, and remembers curlews from her childhood just as vividly as I do.
-Although they disappeared from her farm some years ago, she still goes and runs in another local area where curlews continue to breed.
-Interviewing Iona about her memories of curlews, she told me that she associates their sound with nostalgia and positive memories.
-She also gave me their Welsh name: “gylfinir”.
-After we’d talked a bit, Iona gave me her husband’s phone number, and suggested that they might - possibly - be able to give me a lift back to Ysbyty Ifan, where Sam and I had recorded curlews yesterday.
+Although they disappeared from her farm some years ago, she still goes on runs in another local area where curlews breed.
+She told me that she associates their sound with “nostalgia” and “positive memories”.
+She also gave me their Welsh name: ‘gylfinir’.
+After we’d talked a bit, Iona gave me her phone number, and suggested that she and her husband might, possibly, be able to give me a lift back to Ysbyty Ifan, where Sam and I had recorded curlews yesterday.
 I returned to the B&B and crossed my fingers.
 About half an hour later I got a text to say they’d drive me there in 10 minutes or so - all was not lost!
 Iona said she’d come back for me after her son’s football practice, so I had about an hour and a half to record, and this time the weather was in my favour.

 Back at the B&B, the bar is open tonight for the first time in a long while…